tuanhm0803/DQX/DOCUMENTATION.md

 ## Key Design Considerations

-*   **Database Interaction**: All database operations are now performed using `psycopg2` directly, offering fine-grained control over SQL and removing the SQLAlchemy ORM layer.
+*   **Database Interaction**: All database operations are performed using `psycopg2` directly, offering fine-grained control over SQL and removing the SQLAlchemy ORM layer.
 *   **SQL Safety**: `psycopg2.sql` module is used for constructing SQL queries with dynamic identifiers and placeholders, mitigating SQL injection risks.
+*   **Role-Based Security**: Comprehensive permission system with three user roles (admin, creator, inputter) and function-level access control.
+*   **Simplified Permissions**: Consolidated permission functions reduce code complexity while maintaining security:
+    - `can_admin_creator_access()` replaces six individual permission functions
+    - Clear separation between admin-only and admin/creator features
+    - Inputter role restrictions are enforced at both backend and frontend levels
+*   **Audit and Compliance**:
+    - All user actions are automatically logged to `dq.user_actions_log`
+    - Schedule job runs are tracked in `dq.schedule_run_log`
+    - Timezone-free logging for Oracle database compatibility
+*   **Database Flexibility**:
+    - Individual parameter configuration supports easy database switching
+    - Oracle database support prepared (PostgreSQL to Oracle migration ready)
+    - Backward compatibility with legacy URL-based configuration
 *   **SQL Script Validation**: A strict validation (`_validate_sql_script_columns` in `crud.py`) is enforced for all saved and executed SQL scripts.
 They must be `SELECT` statements and output exactly five columns: `rule_id`, `source_id`, `source_uid`, `data_value`, and `txn_date`.
 This ensures data consistency for downstream processes.
-*   **Unique Script Names**: The application now prevents the creation or renaming of SQL scripts to a name that is already in use, ensuring that every script has a unique identifier.
+*   **Unique Script Names**: The application prevents the creation or renaming of SQL scripts to a name that is already in use, ensuring that every script has a unique identifier.
 *   **Staging Table Automation**: For each validated SQL script, the application automatically manages a corresponding staging table in the `stg` schema.
 This allows the results of any script to be materialized into a persistent, queryable table that can be refreshed on demand.
 *   **Publishing Workflow**: A two-step process allows for safe data validation.
 First, results are loaded into a temporary staging table using the "Populate" button.
 After verification, the "Publish" button merges these results into the final `dq.bad_detail` table.
 The merge logic is idempotent based on `(rule_id, source_id)` pairs, providing a controlled and reliable way to update production data quality records.
 *   **Separation of Concerns**: The project maintains a structure with separate modules for database connection (`database.py`), data schemas (`schemas.py`), CRUD operations (`crud.py`), and API routing (`routes/`).